guidmt/GMIEC-shiny/README.md

 - add some comments

 # To do list:
+20/08/2018
+- debug rules_for_tf_fd.R for the analysis of TF
+- implement analysis to not consider TF
+- debug create_output.R

 08/09/2018:
 - implement FD-GMIEC
 - improve code VIS-GMIEC (create output .zip with the results), add more details about the report